pwil3058/epygibus/README.md

 directories `extract` will fail if it detects such a case but the `--overwrite` option can be used to override this behaviour and overwrite existing files and directories where necessary.

+## Exigencies

+Because a user's __epygibus__ configuration files are kept in a subdirectory of their home directory it is possible that they will also be lost during any incident that damages a file system triggering a need to restore it from the back ups.
+Therefore, sufficient information about the location of its content repository is coded into each snapshot file to enable that snapshot to be restored without the need for the configuration files.
+The GUI provides a mechanism __Snapshot Ecigencies->Open Snapshot File__ which opens a popup dialogue to specify the path to a snapshot file and then opens a dialogue allowing the extraction/restorstion of files in the snapshot represented by that file.

+An additional benefit of this redundancy is that changing the content repository for a snapshot archive will not invalidate existing snapshot files as they each know which content repository contains their content.